CONTEMPL8git/Project-4-Group-4/README.md

 • QuickDBD-export.sql<br>
 • Heart_Disease_2022_Analysis.sql<br>
 • Resources - The original dataset we used, as a csv file<br>
-• New csv files after replaced non-numeric values and cleaned up<br>
+• New csv files after replacing non-numeric values and cleaning up<br>
 • Images and visualizations<br>

 # About The Data
-The Kaggle dataset contains data from a 2022 CDC Behavioral Risk Factor Surveillance System (BRFSS) survey of health status of adults in the US.
-The data contains information covering health history, lifestyle, and demographic.
+The Kaggle dataset contains data from a 2022 CDC Behavioral Risk Factor Surveillance System (BRFSS) survey of the health status of adults in the US.
+The data contains information covering health history, lifestyle, and demographics.
 Most data fields contain results of a yes/no or multiple choice response.

 # Importing and Cleaning
 We downloaded the dataset csv file and used pandas on it in a jupyter notebook.
 This allowed us to easily view the data and see how it was structured.
 We also used pyjanitor, a library that allowed multiple data cleaning functions to be performed with fewer lines of code.